sirselim/mitofish/README.md

 # mitofish

-This script generates "baited" sequences from across a provided genome to search for them in fastq file(s).
+This script generates "baited" sequences from across a provided genome to search for them in fastq file(s), which are then extracted out to a new fastq file for downstream processing.

+This tool was designed initially to quickly pull mitochondrial reads from fastq files generated during live Nanopore sequencing runs.
+This was essentially fishing for mitochondrial reads, hence the name mitofish.
+However it should work for any reference sequences provided.
+At the end of the day it's just a bash wrapper utilising the amazing `seqkit grep` function.

 ## depends